Curling-Seattle/drupal9gcc/INSTALL.md

 You should see a basic page with at least one article.
 Clicking on that article title should show the content.

+You can stop the development server by entering Control-C on the terminal where you ran `npm run dev`.

-You can find additional information about using next.js with Drual at https://next-drupal.org/docs
+You can find additional information about using next.js with Drupal at https://next-drupal.org/docs